-An employee who is the victim of crime or abuse, or whose family member has died has died as a result of a crime, will be allowed to take time off work to attend court proceedings or to seek a restraining order or other relief for their or their child's health, safety, or welfare.
-Information regarding these rights and reporting requirements can be found here
+An employee who is the victim of crime or abuse, or whose family member has diedas a result of a crime, will be allowed to take time off work to attend court proceedings or to seek a restraining order or other relief for their or their child's health, safety, or welfare.
+Information regarding these rights and reporting requirements can be found here.